 Christmas also celebrates freedom.

-So as you look ahead and think about what gifts you will give your loved ones this season, think about the kinds of gifts that will help them enjoy more peace of mind, freedom, or long-lasting joy, because the longer the impact, the better the gift.
+So again, as you think about what gifts you will give your loved ones this season, think about the gifts that will help them enjoy more peace of mind, freedom, or long-lasting joy, because the longer the impact, the better the gift.

 It might be finally having that healing conversation that’s long overdue.
 It might be seeking the help you need to give up an addiction that has brought pain and suffering to your family.
 It might be giving support to a loved one’s dream in a more meaningful way than you’ve given in the past.

 If you do, the impact of your gift could save a marriage, restore someone’s faith in God, or strengthen a family, and the impact could literally be felt for generations and beyond.
 Now there’s a gift with impact longevity… and the joy that comes back to you for helping someone change their life really is something that money just can’t buy.

-Merry Christmas, from my family to yours.
+Merry Christmas, friend, from my family to yours.